 Yes, but it's best to wait until January to sign them up for before or after school programs, to give them a chance to adjust to the 6.5 hour school day.
 For more information about clubs or if you want to participate immediately, please visit the Clubs & Activities webpages.

-How to survive the first day of kindergarten
+How to survive the first day of in-person kindergarten

 "Mainly try to hold (your own) tears in and understand that it is scary/exciting.
 I still remember my first day -- 50 years ago.
 When I came home my mother gave me a special lunch served on a tray.
 I felt very grown up." — Advice columnist Amy Dickinson